igor-it-portfolio/Portfolio-Cloud-System-Infra-Governance-Hub/data-governance/README.md

 # Data & Information Governance Projects

-Projects focused on governance of data and information, applying structure, security, documentation and compliance concepts.
+This section focuses on governance of data and information, combining records management, security and cloud practices.

+## 🔗 Repositories

 ## Topics covered
-- Information lifecycle management
+- Information lifecycle
-- Access control and traceability
+- Access control and compliance
-- Data classification and organization
-- Retention and documentation policies
+- Documentation and audit
-- Governance applied to Cloud environments
+- Governance applied to cloud

-## Projects
-- Information Lifecycle Policy
-- Access Control and Traceability Model
-- Governance Applied to Cloud Infrastructure